 If you are single when you die, your 401(k) assets pass to the person designated on your beneficiary form—regardless of what your will says or what other agreements you made before your death.

 Our tax and ERISA attorneys are on site, which will reduce the set-up time and cost of establishment.
-Most importantly, each client of the IRA Financial Group is assigned a tax attorney to help with the establishment of the retirement Plan, such as the Solo 401(k).
+Most importantly, each client of IRA Financial is assigned a tax attorney to help with the establishment of the retirement plan.
 You will find that our fee for this service is significantly less than other companies that perform the same or similar services.

 Get in Touch